-Gandalf is a fourth-year graduate student coming from the Dominican Republic.
-He obtained his Bachelor’s degree in his home country and a Masters in Psychology from the College of William & Mary.
-As an undergraduate and Masters student Gandalf’s research explored prejudice and national identity in Latin America, stereotypes and perceptions of mixed-race targets, and some of the unique challenges faced by individuals at the intersection of two or more stigmatized identities.
+Gandalf is a fourth-year Psychology graduate student.
+He obtained his bachelor’s degree in the Dominican Republic and a master’s in psychology from the College of William & Mary.
+As an undergraduate and master’s student, his research explored prejudice and national identity in Latin America, and perceptions of mixed-race individuals.

 Rachel comes to Princeton from Tennessee State University, where she graduated with highest honors in psychology.
 As an undergraduate research assistant under the direction of Dr. Lara Ault, she examined how status within a romantic relationship influences cognition and affective behavior.
 Through her involvement in this research, Rachel developed a deep interest in understanding factors that contribute to gender inequality.

 At Princeton, Rachel is currently examining how being objectified affects how women are perceived, with the aim of identifying factors that reduce the negative effects of sexual objectification.
 She is also exploring the relationship between benevolent sexism and acceptance of gender inequality.

 Malena de la Fuenta: Intergroup Bias along Multiple Dimensions